Managing workspaces

 -

 In the Workspace name field, name the workspace.
-Workspace names can’t include spaces, but can include dashes and underscores, along with alphanumeric characters.
+Workspace names can include dashes, underscores, and alphanumeric characters, but not spaces.
+Workspaces can’t be renamed.

 -